Food Poisoning

 The risk of this problem may be lowered by:

-- Rinsing fresh fruits and vegetables and peeling them before eating them
+• Rinsing and peeling fresh fruits and vegetables before eating them

-- Not putting cooked meat on a surface that once had raw meat on it
+• Not putting any foods on a surface that once had raw meat on it

-- Those with a weakened immune system or are pregnant should avoid foods with higher risk of problems such as:
+• Those with a weak immune system or are pregnant should avoid foods with higher risk of problems such as:

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.